 Then we could have options like dual-mode high-performance electric cars and trucks, powered by onboard batteries plus external/in-transit electric power supplied to them, from grid/solar/wind/flywheel power sources.
 Such EVs, capable of high speed, would have unlimited range on electric highways, at far lower cost than existing travel by fuel-burning autos and trucks.

 We could also have very low cost commuter EVs, powered mainly by onboard solar photo-voltaics.
 They include a physical fitness option that extends their power.
 They could transport their drivers, passengers, and cargo, at zero power cost, to most destinations, without needing electric charging stations, Big-Oil's fuel stations, or electric highway infrastructure!

 A high speed, unlimited range version, could be driven on the electric highways (if ever available) described below.

-Dual-mode EVs and Infrastructure for Practical Long Distance Private Transit
+Dual-mode EVs (cars & trucks) and Infrastructure for Practical, High-speed, Unlimited-range Private Transit